-any human being could be so devoid Savior of the world.
-Reference was of conscience, could commit such a also made to the 15th chapter of Corinthians, showing that this corruptible body shall put of Ancorruption and that in the passing of good men the grave was robbed of its victory and death is deprived of its sting.
-The day of is deprived of its sting.
-The day of judgment was likewise spoken upon and the conviction expressed that when the books were opened Amasa L. Glea-son would receive full credit for his good deeds.
-The speaker closed by invoking the blessings of God upon the family and exhoring the children to follow in the footsteps of their father, and to so live that they would be privileged to again meet him.
-The choir sang, "We Shall Meet Beyond the River," and the benediction was pronounced by Bishop Harrison Sperry of the Fourth ward.
-The hall was filled far beyond its seat ing capacity and many were turned away for lack of room.
-There were many beautiful floral emblems and a large concourse of people followed the re-mains to the city cemetery, where the grave was dedicated by Elder Philip S. Maycock
+Savior of the world.
+Reference was also made to the 15th chapter of Coalso made to the 15th chapter of Co-rinthians, showing that this corruptible body shall put of Incorruption and that in the passing of good men the grave was robbed of its victory and death is deprived of its sting.
+The day of judgment was likewise spoken upon and the conviction expressed that when the books were opened Amasa L. Glea-son would receive full credit for his good deeds again meet him.
+The choir sang, "We Shall Meet Be-yond the River," and the benediction was pronounced by Bishop Harrison Sperry of the Fourth ward.
+The hall was filled far beyond its seat